Allen-B1/news/README.md

 <a href="https://appcenter.elementary.io/com.github.allen-b1.news"><img src="https://appcenter.elementary.io/badge.svg" alt="Get it on the AppCenter"></a>

-### Not on elementary OS?
-Follow the building section below

 ## Notes
 A big thanks to [mirkobrombin](https://github.com/mirkobrombin) for designing the icon
 ![this one](data/com.github.allen-b1.news.svg)